Contents:

 Your Roadmap Out of the Chaos

-You don’t have to accept agent fatigue as the cost of doing business.
+You don’t have to accept agent fatigue as the cost of business.
 Here’s your practical path forward.

 Step 1: Face reality